infinitered/cr-2024-intermediate-workshop-lessons/03-accessibility.md

 - Swipe left: go to previous control
 - Single tap: focus control
 - Double tap: select / interact with control
-- ???: Go to home screen
+- Swipe up, swipe left in one gesture: Go to home screen

 > Use `npx expo run:android --device` to build the app to your USB-connected device.